quic-mtuttle/aimet/Docs/featureguide/analysis tools/quant_analyzer.rst

 A `per_layer_mse_loss.html` file is generated containing a plot that maps layer quantizers on the x-axis to MSE loss on the y-axis.
-A corresponding `per_layer_mse_loss.json` file is generated containing data corresponding to the .html file.
+A corresponding `per_layer_mse_loss.json` file is generated containing data used in the .html file.

 Prerequisites
 =============

-To call the QuantAnalyzer API, you must provide the following:
+To call the QuantAnalyzer API, provide the following:

 - An FP32 pre-trained model for analysis
-- A dummy input for the model that can contain random values but which must match the shape of the model's expected input
+- A dummy input for the model.
+This can contain random values but it must match the shape of the model's expected input
 - A user-defined function for passing 500-1000 representative data samples through the model for quantization calibration
 - A user-defined function for passing labeled data through the model for evaluation, returning an accuracy metric
 - (Optional, for running MSE loss analysis) A dataloader providing unlabeled data to be passed through the model